Pretty Noose

 "Pretty Noose" is a song by the American rock band Soundgarden.
-Written by the band's frontman, Chris Cornell, "Pretty Noose" was released in March 1996 as the first single from the band's fifth studio album, Down on the Upside (1996).
-The song reached number two on the Billboard Modern Rock Tracks chart.
+Written by the band's frontman, Chris Cornell, "Pretty Noose" was released in May 1996 as the first single from the band's fifth studio album, Down on the Upside (1996).
+The song reached number two on the US Billboard Modern Rock Tracks chart, topped the UK Rock & Metal Singles Chart, and peaked at number 10 in Finland.
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.